Aleksandre3/social-proof-section-master/README.md

 - ### What I learned

-- I am happy to share with you my second project with HTML/CSS 🚀 I'm a beginner in HTML/CSS, I feel like I'll get better at writing styles in css with practice.
-I have a good understanding of how CSS Flexbox works.
-Also how colors, fonts, and other components are stored in variables to make our code look more organized. of course this is just the beginning.
-My goal is to thoroughly study responsive design to make the project more flexible and adaptable to all devices.
+- I am happy to share with you my third project with HTML/CSS 🚀 I'm a beginner in HTML/CSS, As I mentioned in the previous project, I was going to make a fully responsive small site.I made a responsive page for the first time, I think it turned out well

   There are big challenges ahead!!! 🚀 ✊

 - ### Useful resources

 - [w3schools](https://www.w3schools.com/) - This helped me for responsive design.
 I really liked this pattern and will use it going forward.
-- [MDN Web docs]([https://www.example.com](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries)) - This is an amazing article which helped me finally understand Flexbox and @media queries.
+- [MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries) - This is an amazing article which helped me finally understand Flexbox and @media queries.
 - I'd recommend it to anyone still learning this concept.

 - ## Author